Wear the art of individuality.

 画像:ダウン症の作家、おおやみさきが絵を描いている横顔。黄色の色鉛筆を手に、紙面にのめり込むように夢中で描き込んでいる。画像終わり

-HERALBONY is an art lifestyle brand from Iwate Prefecture that aims to create new culture together with artists from welfare facilities both in Japan and overseas.
+HERALBONY is an art lifestyle brand from Iwate Prefecture that aims to create a new culture with artists belonging to welfare facilities in Japan and overseas.

 RESPECT FOR